50 Life Goals Examples For a Long, Happy, and Successful Life

 Bad habits create unhealthy fixations and obsessions with things that dull your response to the life around you.

-20. To Form a Fulfilling Spiritual Practice
+20. Form a Fulfilling, Regular Spiritual Practice

-Life Goals Examples FOR SUCCESS
+Life Goals Examples For Personal Success

 Do you feel like you’re regularly falling into a bit of a rut?